Leeds Beckett University - City Campus,

 - Broadband Internet connection with speed of 2mbps or more

-- Java, Adobe Flash Player and Adobe Acrobat Reader enabled
+- Java and Adobe Acrobat Reader enabled

 - Windows OS 7 or higher

-- Minimum screen size of 1024 x 768u
+- Minimum screen size of 1024 x 768

-View the full Technical Requirements Guide (PDF).
+View the full Technical Requirements Guide.

+As a distance learner, you can use the Library’s Offsite service.
+This service offers help with accessing electronic resources, access to other libraries, postal book loans and journal article supply.
 You can find out more and view the full range of services provided at Information for offsite students.
-Here you’ll also find details of how to register with Offsite, and how to request books by mail.
+You’ll also find details of how to sign up for postal loans if you want to request books by mail.

 There is a mobile app for Blackboard (MyBeckett), available across the three main mobile platforms, that will be useful in supporting your learning.